 In the second to last set of boxes you can enter the name, address, and signature of the LLC organizer.

-9. Accept appointment of resident agent
+9. Accept appointment of registered agent

 10. Complete any additional transmittal paperwork